Why are we doing a Tairāwhiti wellbeing survey?

-Wellbeing data is captured nationally by Stats NZ, but unfortunately for Tairāwhiti, this data poorly reflects how we’re really doing in our region.
+Wellbeing data is captured nationally by Stats NZ, but this data is not an accurate reflection of our region.

-A relatively low number of people are surveyed here and because of this, Tairāwhiti data is often lumped in with Hawke’s Bay which has a larger sample size.
+A relatively low number of people are surveyed here and because of this, Tairāwhiti data is often lumped in with the Hawke’s Bay which has a larger sample size.

 What wellbeing data is already collected and how will the Tairāwhiti Wellbeing Survey improve this?